Chart Color Schemes

 Truganina - North is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

 Truganina - North's dwelling structure, as per the latest Census, consisted of 96.6% houses and 3.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's figures of 88.1% houses and 12.0% other dwellings.
+This compares to Melbourne metro's 88.1% houses and 12.0% other dwellings.
 Home ownership in Truganina - North was at 3.8%, with mortgaged dwellings at 65.9% and rented ones at 30.3%.
 The median monthly mortgage repayment in the area was $2,167, higher than Melbourne metro's average of $1,924.
-The median weekly rent figure for Truganina - North was $402, compared to Melbourne metro's $370.
-Nationally, Truganina - North's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+The median weekly rent figure was $402, compared to Melbourne metro's $370.
+Nationally, Truganina - North's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing